 Best Views at the Grand Canyon

 It’s safe to say there’s no bad view at the Grand Canyon – it’s all breathtaking.
 But with multiple scenic overlooks to choose from, it’s hard to know where to start.
-So we asked our friends at DETOURS Arizona and Arizona Outback Adventures to give us their top picks for Grand Canyon scenic views.
+So we asked our friends at DETOURS American West and REI Co-op Experiences to give us their top picks for Grand Canyon scenic views.
 Here’s what they said:

 Lipan Point is one of our favorite viewpoints because it offers some of the most encompassing and far-reaching views of the South Rim, reflecting the deepest and widest part of the Grand Canyon.
 With views of the Colorado River, this expansive vista is perched at 7,360 feet above sea level and showcases layers of the Supergroup rock strata, only visible from a few areas along the South Rim.
 The stunning landscapes visible from this point make it a must-see for all visitors to the Grand Canyon!